Skip to main content Go to Site Map

 In her film and video works, Howard engages with philosophical thinking, translating and embodying complex ideas through poetic juxtaposition using footage and text sourced from differing times, locations and contexts.

 Richardson merges found and fabricated elements to make objects ‘activated’ by performance.
-Sometimes beautiful, often absurd, elements of her work take on playful and—at times—theatrical qualities through which women’s varied attachments across and between generations are referenced and enacted.
+Sometimes beautiful, often absurd, elements of her work take on playful and – at times – theatrical qualities through which women’s varied attachments across and between generations are referenced and enacted.

 Three AUB BA (Hons) Costume and Performance Design students were also involved in this exhibition.

-Namie Ma Delgado is a third-year student, and one of the three students involved.
-She tells us why she joined the project; “I was very intrigued by Lisa’s work and approach to fine art as a maker and performer.
-When I was taking Visual Arts in High School, I studied performance art out of my own curiosity and filmed a piece I made.
+“I was very intrigued by Lisa’s work and approach to fine art as a maker and performer.
+When I was taking Visual Arts in high school, I studied performance art out of my own curiosity and filmed a piece I made.
 I wanted to revisit that side of art that I don’t usually get to delve into in my course, so I thought that collaborating with Lisa was the perfect opportunity.

-We presented designs based on her exhibition’s themes, such as motherhood and attachment, and then proceeded to create quite experimental pieces.
-It was very interesting to hear Lisa’s ideas for our separate pieces and see how they slowly materialized into wearable artwork.
+"We presented designs based on her exhibition’s themes, such as motherhood and attachment, and then proceeded to create quite experimental pieces.
+It was very interesting to hear Lisa’s ideas for our separate pieces and see how they slowly materialised into wearable artwork.
 I look forward to seeing how she will incorporate them into her performance art in the future”.

 “I’ve loved working on this project, it’s been an eye-opening, enriching and collaborative experience which has made me consider how we can challenge the boundaries of traditional costume and clothing construction by combining technical skills and fine art concepts.
 The process has made me realise that despite doing a costume degree, my work is not limited to purely making costumes but can also be used to express more conceptual ideas.

-This was particularly relevant to one of my pieces of work I created for this exhibition; the 3-woman dress.
-Unlike traditional costumes, this piece was constructed to fit 3 women in at the same time, symbolising both the physical and emotional connection between women across 3 different generations.
+"This was particularly relevant to one of my pieces of work I created for this exhibition; the three-woman dress.
+Unlike traditional costumes, this piece was constructed to fit three women in at the same time, symbolising both the physical and emotional connection between women across three different generations.
 I also created a bird helmet which ties themes of protection and nature together.
 It symbolises the protection that mothers provide to their children, whilst echoing the cycles of life that exist in nature which mothers play an integral role in.”

 The third BA (Hons) Costume and Performance Design student, Kristina Raidma, focuses her work around using waste less, reusable materials, creating a huge set of fabric boxing gloves for the exhibition.